-The expansion joint components are put inside a metallic cover to protect it from external sources as shown in Fig. 1.
+The expansion joint components are put inside a metallic cover to protect them from external sources as shown in Fig. 1.

-Purge connections are provided along with internal liners to reduce the bellows skin temperature while using in high-temperature applications such as catalytic cracker bellows.
+Purge connections are provided along with internal liners to reduce the bellow’s skin temperature while using in high-temperature applications such as catalytic cracker bellows.
 Normal air or steam can be used as a purge medium.
-Purging helps in flushing out the particulate matters in between bellows and the liner.
-Harmful solid built up in the convolutions can also be stopped by purging.
+Purging helps in flushing out the particulate matter between the bellows and the liner.
+Harmful solids built up in the convolutions can also be stopped by purging.

 Pantographic Linkage is a scissors-like device that is a special form of control rod attached to the expansion joint assembly.
 They are used to positively distribute the thermal movement equally between two bellows of the universal joint throughout its full range of movement.
 However, note that they are not designed to restrain pressure thrust.